-This varies depending upon the procedure Dr. Davison uses and whether or not you are having a combination of procedures done.
+This varies depending upon the techniques used and whether or not you are having a combination of procedures done.
 Simple procedures can take as little as 45 minutes while more complex ones take up to 3 or more hours.

 Where will my Septorhinoplasty surgery be performed?

-Dr. Davison will perform your surgery either in a local outpatient hospital or in our state-of-the-art surgery center.
+Dr. Davison or Dr. Pinell will perform your surgery either in a local outpatient hospital or in our state-of-the-art surgery center.
 This will depend on insurance coverage and patient medical needs.

 Where are incisions placed for Septorhinoplasty surgery?

 This is determined by the procedure(s) chosen for you.
 For Septoplasty the incision is made inside the nose in a cell wall.
-For Rhinoplasty they can be inside or outside the nose depending upon the technique Dr. Davison deems is best suited to your needs.
+For Rhinoplasty they can be inside or outside the nose depending upon the technique your surgeon deems is best suited to your needs.

 Will I have scars?

 Yes.
-The incisions do result in scars – but using the safest, most advanced techniques, Dr. Davison artistically places them inconspicuously inside and outside the nose.
+The incisions do result in scars – but using the safest, most advanced techniques, Dr. Davison and Dr. Pinell artistically place them inconspicuously inside and outside the nose.